isomerpages/moe-compassvalesec/_our-programmes/Distinctive Programmes/Learning for Life Programme – Green Compass Programme (LLP – GCP).md

 <br><br>

 ![](/images/Distinctive%20Programmes/llp%20gcp%2002.jpg)
-<small><i>Secondary 1 students participated in the Green Compass Programme (GCP) in May 2023, where they made a positive impact to the environment and the community through a variety of activities.</i></small><br>
+<small><i>Secondary 1 students participated in the GCP in May 2023, where they made a positive impact to the environment and the community through a variety of activities.</i></small><br>

 ![](/images/Distinctive%20Programmes/llp%20gcp%2003.jpg)
 <small><i>Secondary 2 students created upcycled artefacts from waste materials.
 The upcycled artefacts include no sew fabric pouch, phone stand and felt coaster.</i></small>